Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Pareto-optimal policies

 To ensure the uniqueness of the Pareto-optimal policy, we impose the following assumption on the value function $v$. \begin{enumerate}[font=\bfseries,leftmargin=3\parindent] \item [A4.]
 The diagonal dominates the row/column in the Hessian matrix $\nabla^2 v$.
 That is,

-\end{enumerate} Note that a similar assumption was used in \citep[Assumption 3]{GMS2010} to analyze Nash equilibrium strategies.
+\end{enumerate} Note that a similar assumption has been used in \citep[Assumption 3]{GMS2010} to analyze Nash equilibrium strategies.
 This assumption guarantees that the reflection direction of the Skorokhod problem is not parallel to the boundary, and that the controlled dynamics are continuous when $\pmb{x}\in \mathcal{C}_N$.
-Assumption {\bf A4} may be relaxed using techniques of \cite{kruk2000} to deal with possible jumps at the reflection boundary.
+Assumption {\bf A4} can be relaxed using techniques of \cite{kruk2000} to deal with possible jumps at the reflection boundary.

 Given this additional assumption and the regularity of the value function, we are now ready to characterize the Pareto-optimal policy to game \eqref{N-game}.